darneta/rpwm/README.md

 # TLTR

-Middleware which passes rhodecode repository webhook to packagist for auto packagist update on new commit in repository.
+Middleware which passes rhodecode repository webhook to packagist for auto packagist update on push event in repository.

 # Run in docker